 Overview

 • Top-down.
-The GMO Asset Allocation team will calibrate the aggregate level of portfolio risk, especially at valuation extremes, when investors need risk management the most.
+The GMO Asset Allocation team allocates capital based on risk and opportunity at the portfolio level.
+This is especially true at valuation extremes, when investors need risk management the most.

 • Bottom-up.
-The underlying investment strategies will dynamically alter exposures and risk levels in an alpha-proportional manner.
+The underlying investment strategies dynamically alter exposures and risk levels in an alpha-proportional manner.

-Efficient use of Capital - The team will employ overlays that enable exposures greater than 100%, when appropriate, but without borrowing or financing from a prime broker.
+Efficient use of Capital - The team employs overlays that enable exposures greater than 100%, enabling a concentration of alpha not possible in a traditional fund-of-fund model.

-Transparency and Liquidity - All strategies are run in-house.
-The portfolio management team has transparency, not just of positions but of the rationale and conviction levels of the underlying teams.
-Investors have daily liquidity.
+Transparency and Liquidity - The portfolio management team has complete transparency, not just of positions but of the rationale and conviction levels of the underlying teams.
+Investors benefit from daily liquidity.

-Experience - GMO has over 20 years of experience in managing individual alternative strategies and packaging them together into multi-strategy solutions.
+Experience - GMO has over 25 years of experience in both managing individual alternative strategies and integrating them into multi-strategy solutions.

 Facts